xrtlibrary/xrtlibrary-traverse/README.md

 Iterate an object.

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in following situations:
-   - The inner object is NULL.
-   - The inner object is not an Object.
+ - *Traverse.TypeError*: The inner object is not an Object.

 <u>Parameter(s)</u>:
  - callback (*(value: Traverse) => void*): The callback.